codecrunchers/AWS-Full-Stack-Pipeline/README.md

 # Enterprise Development and Deployment
-## A Docker Backed AutoScaling ECS Managed Amazon Pipeline
+## A Docker Backed auto scaling ECS Managed Amazon Pipeline with Production Env

 This is a *fully managed* ECS/Container Driven Continuous Delivery Platform for building, testing and Production deployment